Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 Finally, we need to redefine $U$ (and less importantly, $D$) in the presence of these parameters.
 We sum the usual fugacities, but only in the case that the parameters on the three sides have product $1$, {\em and} that the parameter on the South side is a certain fixed value, the meaning of which to be made clear in the rest of the section.
 Consequently, in the standard diagram $\calD$ \rem{actually, I disagree that $U$ and $D$ need to be redefined: they're the same. see also remark above}

-\rem{picture of $4\Delta$ broken into rhombi and bottom triangles}
+\rem{picture of $4\Deltatri$ broken into rhombi and bottom triangles}

-of shape $n\Delta$, there are as expected only $n$ independent parameters. }
+of shape $n\Deltatri$, there are as expected only $n$ independent parameters. }

-Finally, each vector space associated to edges will be endowed with the action of a {\em Hopf algebra}, in such a way that $U$, $D$ and $\check R$ are invariant under that action (i.e., they live in the trivial representation); in particular, $U$ and $D$ are the trilinear invariant forms advertised in the title.
-A subtlety here is that the lack of involutivity of the antipode means that the notion of dual representation is not uniquely defined.
-This will force us to co\"orient all edges, as will be discussed in the next section.
+Finally, each vector space associated to edges will be endowed with the action of a {\em Hopf algebra}, in such a way that $U$, $D$ and $\check R$ are invariant under that action (i.e., they live in the trivial representation); in particular, $U$ and $D$ are the trilinear invariant forms advertised in the paper's title. \junk{A subtlety here is that the lack of cocommutativity means that we should preserve cyclic ordering of edges around vertices (as we have implicitly done so far); and the lack of involutivity of the antipode means that the notion of dual representation is not uniquely defined, which forces us to co\"orient all edges, as will be done in the next section.}